 Once cleaned the animal can be preserved for cooking.

 This is generally done by wrapping the meat in a protective paper and placing it in the freezer.

-Rabbits are an easy animal to field dress.
-Their small size makes them easy to handle and their skin is easy to remove.
+A rabbits small size makes them easy to handle, and their skin is easy to remove.

 When fully dressed out, the cleaned rabbit will weigh a little over half of its live weight.